omega8cc/boa/README.txt

 and updater only.
-It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 450 MB total, is shared.
+It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is almost 400 MB total, is shared.

 With multi-install system you have to remember that all of them will use the same Nginx server, so you could break the system